Bobbed1999/Bobbed1999.github.io/content/news/second_news.md

 ---
-title: "Paper Accepted by AAAI workshop
+title: "Paper Accepted by AAAI workshop"
 subtitle: ""
 summary: "A short summary that appears in the news list."
 date: 2025-11-01